Pope Paul VI: Papal conclave

-Montini was generally seen as the most likely successor to Pope John XXIII because of his closeness to both Popes Pius XII and John XXIII, his pastoral and administrative background, and his insight and determination.
-John XXIII was not exactly a newcomer to the Vatican, since he had been an official of the Holy See in Rome and until his appointment to Venice was a papal diplomat, but returning to Rome at the age of 66 he may have felt outflanked by the professional Roman Curia at times; Montini knew its most inner workings well due to the fact that he had worked there for a generation.
+Montini was generally seen as the most likely papal successor, being close to both Popes Pius XII and John XXIII, as well as his pastoral and administrative background, his insight, and his determination.
+John XXIII had previously known the Vatican as an official until his appointment to Venice as a papal diplomat, but returning to Rome at age 66, he may at times have felt uncertain in dealing with the professional Roman Curia.
+Montini, on the other hand, had learned its innermost workings while working in it for a generation.

-Unlike the papabile cardinals Giacomo Lercaro of Bologna and Giuseppe Siri of Genoa, Montini was not identified with either the left or right, nor was he seen as a radical reformer.
-He was viewed as most likely to continue the Second Vatican Council, which already, without any tangible results, had lasted longer than John XXIII expected.
-John had a vision but "did not have a clear agenda.
-His rhetoric seems to have had a note of over-optimism, a confidence in progress, which was characteristic of the 1960s."
-When John XXIII died of stomach cancer on 3 June 1963, this triggered a conclave to elect a new pope.
+Unlike the papabile cardinals Giacomo Lercaro of Bologna and Giuseppe Siri of Genoa, Montini was identified neither left nor right nor as a radical reformer.
+He was viewed as most likely to continue the Second Vatican Council, which had adjourned without tangible results.

-Montini was elected pope on the sixth ballot of the papal conclave on 21 June and he took the name of "Paul VI".
+In the conclave after John XXIII's death, Montini was elected pope on the sixth ballot on 21 June.
 When the Dean of the College of Cardinals Eugène Tisserant asked if he accepted the election, Montini said "Accepto, in nomine Domini" ("I accept, in the name of the Lord").
+He took the name "Paul VI" in honor of Paul the Apostle.

-At one point during the conclave on 20 June, it was said, Cardinal Gustavo Testa lost his temper and demanded that opponents of Montini halt their efforts to thwart his election.
-It was following Testa's outburst that Montini, fearful of causing a division, started to rise in order to dissuade the cardinals from voting for him.
-However, Cardinal Giovanni Urbani dragged Montini back to his seat, muttering, "Eminence, shut up!"
-Montini took the name "Paul" in honour of Paul the Apostle.
+At one point during the conclave on 20 June, it was said that Cardinal Gustavo Testa lost his temper and demanded that opponents of Montini halt their efforts to thwart his election.
+Montini, fearful of causing strife, started to rise to dissuade the cardinals from voting for him, but Cardinal Giovanni Urbani dragged him back, muttering, "Eminence, shut up!"